hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

 Import HaptikLib in your AppDelegate Class either by writing `#import <HaptikLib/Haptik.h>` or `@import HaptikLib;`

-- HaptikLib uses the *application* instance and the *launchOptions* dictionary internally.
+- Haptik uses the *application* instance and the *launchOptions* dictionary internally.
 The `Haptik.h` class provides a method to pass the required parameters.

     Example: